Prostate Cancer and Sexual Function

-It is crucial that you follow direct instructions from Melissa, you should never inject more medication than you have been told to or give yourself a ‘top up dose’ should the initial dose not work.
-You will be in close contact with Melissa to titrate the dose to a level which is appropriate for you.
+It is crucial that you follow direct instructions from your practitioner, you should never inject more medication than you have been told to or give yourself a ‘top up dose’ should the initial dose not work.
+You will be in close contact with your practitioner to titrate the dose to a level which is appropriate for you.
 It can be a time consuming and somewhat frustrating process titrating the dose until you find the dose that is right for you, but it is crucial that we work up the dose slowly to avoid complications.
 You must not inject more than once in a 24-hour period.
 You should feel some effect of your injection within 5-15 minutes and the erection may last for anywhere up to an hour.
 Within 2 hours, you should have no erection.

 Is there discomfort with the injections?